Loopring/protocols/packages/loopring_v3/DESIGN.md

 Rings are automatically scaled to fill the orders as much as possible with the funds available in the Merkle tree at the time of settlement.
 The order that pays the margin (if there is any) needs to be the first order in the ring.

 We fully support partial order filling.
-How much an order is filled is [stored in the Merkle tree](#Order-Aliasing).
-No need for users to re-sign anything if the order wasn't filled completely in a single ring.
+How much an order is filled is [stored in the Merkle tree](#Trading-History).
+No need for users to re-sign anything if the order wasn't filled completely in a single ring, a user only needs to sign his order a single time.
 The order can be included in as many rings as necessary until it is completely filled.
-A user only needs to sign his order a single time.

 ### Rings accepted in the circuit